 Men and women of any age may receive Bellafill treatment.
-Ideal candidates have already tried temporary injections, are injection- and credit card-fatigued, and are sure they want a permanent result.
+Ideal candidates have already tried temporary injections, are injection- and credit card-fatigued, and are sure they want a long-lasting result.
 Bellafill is not given to people with allergies to bovine collagen or with chronic skin infections.
-And it is not recommended for areas of thinner skin (such as crow's feet around the eyes).
+And it is not recommended for areas of thinner skin (such as crow’s feet around the eyes).

 Thirty days before treatment, your doctor will administer a simple allergy skin test for sensitivity to bovine collagen.
 Bellafill treatment usually requires only 15-20 minutes, but two treatment sessions may be necessary to achieve full wrinkle correction.
 The treatments are typically performed three to six weeks apart.
 Before receiving Bellafill, you may first try a temporary filler to confirm your desired result.

 Be sure to seek advice and treatment only from board-certified plastic surgeons or dermatologists with sufficient experience in the Bellafill injection technique, as well as other injectable fillers.

 Side effects from Bellafill are rare but may include redness, swelling, lumpiness, pain, or sensitivity at the injection site.
 Some patients may feel a slight firmness after injection, which usually resolves over time.
 Its safety and efficacy were proven through one of the longest running dermal filler studies conducted, making it a safe and effective option for correction of smile lines and/or acne scarring.

 Cost of Bellafill